Article IV: Conduct Expectations

 1. Academic misconduct Including but not limited to the following:

 a.
-Cheating: Cheating is intentionally using or attempting to use unauthorized materials, information, notes, study aids or other devices or materials in any academic exercise.
+Cheating: Cheating is intentionally using or attempting to use materials, information, notes, study aids or other technology that have not been authorized in any academic exercise.

 i.
 Students completing any examination are prohibited from looking at another student’s examination and from using external aids (for example, books, notes, calculators, conversation with others) unless specifically allowed in advance by the faculty member.